 It’s easy to create your own QR codes – for a web page, WiFi access, a feedback form or to check off a worklist.
 Use a web service like Scanova.io or BeaconStac or QRcode-monkey.com, or a QR generator phone app.
+You can also generate a QR Code in the Canva design app.
 The Chrome web browser now automatically generates a QR Code for every web page you visit – click on the right side of the URL address bar.
 Download the square code you create and add it to signs or stickers – easy.

 📸 ..
 Check dozens of ways that QR codes are being used on this special Instagram Account – new examples added all the time.